rushsteve1/spinnerette/README.md

 ./spinnerette
 ```

-Which will start a server on port 9999 then you may visit the examples lik the
+Which will start a server on port 9999 then you may visit the examples like the
 following:

 [http://localhost:9999/examples/hello.janet](http://localhost:9999/examples/hello.janet)